-In the field of weight management therapies, an emerging drug is Semaglutide.
+In the field of weight management therapies, an emerging drug is Semaglutide peptide.
 It is a GLP-1 receptor agonist originally approved for treating type 2 diabetes (T2D).
 Semaglutide weight loss therapy has recently made headlines.

 With intriguing evidence pointing to significant weight loss potential, researchers are focusing on the potential of Semaglutide.
 As a GLP-1 receptor agonist, Semaglutide functions in a unique way.
 It affects appetite regulation & energy balance.